trollocat/trollocat/README.md

 # 💫 About Me:
 Hi!
-I’m currently working in graphic design at 25/7 Media Inc. Improving as a developer, aspiring to get a frontend job.
+I’m a graphic designer at 25/7 Media Inc, improving and growing as a frontend developer.
 I love my cats

 ## 🌐 Socials: